 - Text someone good morning/good night: It’s nice to know someone is thinking about you especially when you first wake up or start winding down at night.
 Technology makes it easy to “pass a note” telling someone you care.

 - Write a handwritten letter: Speaking of notes, send a friend or loved one a handwritten note.
 Snail mail is still special and knowing that you took the time to share your thoughts with pen and paper really means something.
 If you don’t know what to say, tell them they inspire you and why.

 - Wheel out/in your neighbor’s trash can: This one seems really simple but think about how frustrated you are when you miss garbage pickup.
 We all get busy and it’s nice to know your neighbors have your back.
 It takes less than 5 minutes but can really make a difference.

 - Tutor someone: You have a particular set of skills and virtual learning can be hard.
 Help your friend with their chemistry homework or your niece with her anatomy and physiology paper.
-Schedule a Zoom meeting to go over a history report, but share your love of learning with someone else; it’s the good kind of contagious.
+Share your love of learning with someone else; it’s the good kind of contagious.

 Consider a completely random act of kindness.
 The idea is to perform a kind act for someone else without any expectation of reciprocation.
 As a healthcare professional you are uniquely positioned to do more than most but again, it’s the little things that make the biggest difference.
 A few great ideas:

 - Donate Blood: Many people make it a point to regularly donate blood but now it’s even more dire.
 According to the American Red Cross, one donation can save as many as three lives.